 Whether by choice, divorce, or unplanned pregnancy, single moms may have the toughest job in the book.
 NeighborhoodScout's exclusive analysis reveals that the Van Cortlandt Park Northwest neighborhood has more single mother households than 99.2% of the neighborhoods in the U.S. Often high concentrations of single mother homes can be a strong indicator of family and social issues such as poverty, high rates of school dropouts, crime, and other societal problems.

-In addition, the Van Cortlandt Park Northwest neighborhood stands out for having an average per capita income lower than 97.0% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Van Cortlandt Park Northwest neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.0% of the neighborhoods in America.

 In the Van Cortlandt Park Northwest neighborhood, 40.6% of people ride the train to work each day.
 This is a very high percentage compared to most places.
 In fact, NeighborhoodScout's analysis reveals that this is a higher level of train ridership than in 99.0% of the neighborhoods in America.